 Become an entrepreneur in the fields that you are most passionate about!

-Courses in the Innovation Studies minor build essential analytical skills to evaluate innovation and entrepreneurship in historical and ethical contexts.
+Courses in the Innovation Studies minor build essential analytical skills to evaluate business and economic activity in historical and ethical contexts.
 After the initial courses are complete, you take a ‘big ideas’ seminar that challenges you to envision your own solutions to pressing problems, ethical concerns, and strategic opportunities.

 The program prepares students for life after graduation by emphasizing the skills that employers most want from college graduates.
 Think of Innovation Studies as a toolkit with essential business and problem-solving skills that will enhance the core proficiencies of your major and apply those skills to the real world.

 Innovation Studies courses are provided by 10 academic units on campus, including Art & Design, Business, Communication, Computer Science, Economics, English, History, Philosophy, Political Science, and Psychology.

 In addition, the following gateway and seminar courses are offered each year:

 - Hist 248 – Innovation, Ethics, and Society – SO (4)

 Fall 2020, Fall 2021 Mon/Wed, 1:45 pm-3:30 pm

 An introduction to Innovation Studies and a gateway into the minor.
 Surveys the history of innovation, problem solving, and creativity in the global economy, emphasizing ethical behavior.
 Instructor: Michael Halvorson (History).